An extension of Thomassen's result on choosability: Introduction

-By the definition of strictly $f$-degenerate transversal, a vertex $x$ can never be chosen in a strictly $f$-degenerate transversal if $f(x) = 0$.
+By definition, a vertex $x$ can never be chosen in a strictly $f$-degenerate transversal if $f(x) = 0$.
 Hence, we can add some vertices into $L_{v}$ and define the value of $f$ to be zero on these new vertices, so that all the $L_{v}$ have the same cardinality.
 On the other hand, it doesn't matter what the labels of the vertices are, so we may assume that $L_{v} = \{v\} \times [s]$, where $s$ is an integer.
+A cover $H$ together with a function $f$ is called a valued-cover.